 As the Company deals in diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount for disclosure.
-For the years ended December 31, 2023 and 2022, the foreign exchange gain (loss) including realized and unrealized, amounted to \$560 and \$8,032, respectively.
+For the years ended December 31, 2024 and 2023, the foreign exchange gain including realized and unrealized ones, amounted to \$2,098 and \$560, respectively.